 BS 5839 Part 1 : 2017 is the code of practice as defined by British Standards which applies to the design, installation, commissioning and maintenance of fire alarm systems in non-domestic premises.
+It’s an important part of commercial building fire alarm regulations,

 Within the fire safety industry it is primarily acknowledged that BS 5839 Part 1:2017 is ‘the’ reference ‘bible’ used by companies and individuals who install and maintain fire alarm systems and equipment.
 Previously referenced as BS 5839 Part 1:2013, this standard was updated in 2017.